ourlifeloop/marketing/src/cms/training-faqs/how-do-i-embed-my-display-on-my-website.md

 ---
-question: How do I embed my display on my website?
+question: How do I embed my Display on my website?
 answer: >-
   - On the left-hand side within the blue panel, click on the “Display” feature.